 In order to apply for Autism Funding from MCFD, the parent or guardian must contact their local office for Children and Youth with Special Needs, part of the British Columbia Ministry of Children and Family Development (MCFD).

-- Find your local MCFD office for Children and Youth with Special Needs (CYSN) office by contacting ACT or the Special Needs Contacts at MCFD.
+- Find your local MCFD office for Children and Youth with Special Needs (CYSN) office by contacting the Special Needs Contacts at MCFD.

 - When you call your local MCFD office, explain that your child has just received a diagnosis of autism and you would like to talk with a CYSN Intake Worker to apply for autism funding.

 - Bring the following to your meeting at the MCFD office:

 - Clinical Outcomes Form (also known as the Panter) or confirmation of diagnosis form or a private diagnosis (a private diagnosis also requires written report(s))